juanmolera/ETL-project/README.md

 ![pandas](images/panda.png)

 After this, comes the most complicated part of the project, which consists of finding a relationship between the initial data and the scraped data.
 After analyzing the information contained in each column, I decide to join the data through the 'category' column.
-The categories used in both data sets are similar but have different names.
+The categories used in both data sets are similar, but have different names.
+To find the equivalence between the names of the categories I use FuzzyWuzzy.
+After many unsuccessful attempts, I believe that the best way to apply FuzzyWuzzy is to make a 1:1 relationship between keywords in each category.
+That is why, I clean both columns to be left with only one keyword that describes the category, I apply FuzzyWuzzy between these words and I am left with the result that reaches the highest ratio value

 Initial data: